HewlettPackard/oneview-puppet/README.md

 General examples of the usage for each resource and ensurable can be found in the [examples](examples) directory.

-For more details for each resource type that this module adds and their unique ensurable methods, refer to [Resources](RESOURCES.md).
+For more details for each resource type that the Puppet module for HPE OneView adds and their unique ensurable methods, refer to [Resources](RESOURCES.md).

 ## Reference